scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### PCB Propagation - Illustrated Examples

-{{figure-2}} below shows how intra-ISD PCB propagation works, from the ISD's core AS down to child ASes.
+{{figure-3}} below shows how intra-ISD PCB propagation works, from the ISD's core AS down to child ASes.
 For the sake of illustration, the interfaces of each AS are numbered with integer values.
 In practice, each AS can choose any encoding for its interfaces; in fact, only the AS itself needs to understand its encoding.
 Here, AS F receives two different PCBs via two different links from core AS Core.
 Moreover, AS F uses two different links to send two different PCBs to AS G, each PCB containing the respective egress interfaces.
-AS G extends the two PCBs and forwards both of them over a single link to a child AS.
+AS G extends the two PCBs and forwards them over a single link to a child AS.

 ~~~~
                                 .-------.